Do I qualify for an educator license in Nevada?

 - AB 27 removes the existing requirement that a school district or governing body of a charter school requesting licensure for such an individual prove the existence of a shortage of teachers within the specific area for which the individual will be licensed.
 The district or charter school needs only to prove that a general shortage of teachers exists.

-- It adds the option for a school district or governing body of a charter school to request licensure for such an individual, even if no shortage of teachers exist, if they have been unable to hire anyone else possessing that person's skills, experience, or abilities, and if those skills, experience, or abilities are needed to address an area of concern.
+- It adds the option for a school district or governing body of a charter school to request licensure for such an individual, even if no shortage of teachers exists, if they have been unable to hire anyone else possessing that person's skills, experience, or abilities, and if those skills, experience, or abilities are needed to address an area of concern.

 - It authorizes the governing bodies of charter schools, many of which operate independently of an established school district, to request licensure for a qualifying individual in the same circumstances in which a school district may do so.